TheBenMeadows/tbm/readme.md

-# Link Tree Alternative (LinkHub)
+# Link Tree Alternative

 ## Updates 🚀

-- Reformatted the code to be more readable and remove some unused code and unnecessary files.
+7.23.2024
-- Added Template for the new link tree.
+- Moved Icons to SVG
-- More themes will be added soon.
+ - Currently in process of moving from CDN (e.g. https://cdn.simpleicons.org/bluesky/a3a3a3) to local.

 ### New Templates